Ultimate Apricot Tart Recipe

 Peach crumble pie or Fresh fig tart.

-Yes, ready-to-roll shortcrust pastry can be found easily in most supermarkets.
-Roll, blind-bake, and fill just as I have shown in the video.
+Yes, ready-to-roll shortcrust pastry is easy to find in most supermarkets.
+Roll, blind-bake, and fill, just as I have shown in the video.

 Apricot Tart